-- Depending on the time setting selected, the stochastic oscillator offers frequent signals, beneficial for day traders and scalpers.
+- Depending on the time setting selected, the stochastic oscillator offers frequent signals, which are beneficial for day traders and scalpers.

-- The strategy of identifying crossovers in overbought or oversold areas has the advantage of helping traders jump into trades earlier so they can ride the move from its earliest point and get maximum gains.
+- The strategy of identifying crossovers in overbought or oversold areas has the advantage of helping traders jump into trades earlier to ride the move from its earliest point and get maximum gains.

-- The indicator is conceptually easy to understand and is available on the majority of charting packages.
+- The indicator is conceptually easy to understand and is available on most charting packages.

 What Are the Disadvantages of the Stochastic Oscillator?